 So why trade them?
 Penny stocks are definitely not for everyone, but some traders have a bit of the risk taker inside them and thus have a bigger appetite for risk.
 Still, for some retail investors, it’s worth learning a few basics about penny and micro-cap stocks and keeping an eye on these under-the-radar nooks and crannies of our markets.
 Let’s consider a few questions.

 Micro-caps typically have market capitalizations between $50 million and $300 million (stocks under $50 million are often called “nano caps”).
-For comparison, the 30 stocks on the Dow currently have an average market cap of over $200 billion each.
+Micro-caps may be listed on an exchange or trade exclusively over-the-counter.
+For comparison, the 30 stocks on the Dow currently have an average market cap of over $200 billion.

-A penny stock generally trades at less than $5 per share, according to the U.S. Securities and Exchange Commission (SEC).
+A penny stock generally trades at less than $5 per share, according to the U.S. Securities and Exchange Commission (SEC), and typically trade exclusively over-the-counter.

 Many penny stocks are issued by new, startup companies with no proven track record.
 Some have no assets, operations, or revenue, or their products and services may be in development or have yet to be tested in the market, the SEC notes.
 Other penny stocks may have been “blue chip” stocks in a prior life, but fallen on hard times, and others may be established companies that simply have a low stock price.